Kaiser-Yang/vimwiki/blog/2025/words.md

 She made an inadvertent error when she knocked over the nail polish.

+## indecorous

+If something is indecorous, it is not proper or polite.

 ## implicate

 If you implicate someone in a crime or a dishonest act,